 SoFi has long had the approach of trying to make financial services less beguiling for people like college graduates and young professionals who may have little prior experience dealing with banks.
 This can be reflected partly in the company’s “unemployment protection” feature, which will temporarily freeze your payments if you lose your job.
 SoFI is also very focused on providing a personal approach and through its SoFi community scheme it organizes social events, encourages networking and brings young borrowers together through social media.

-LightStream has an interesting feature that will also appeal to borrowers who may be new at this, and perhaps are a bit concerned that they’re not getting the best deal out there.
+LightStream has an interesting feature that will also appeal to borrowers who may be new at this, and perhaps are a bit concerned that they’re not getting the most favorable deal out there.
 Called the “rate beat program,” this feature offers to beat any APR presented by another leader by 0.10 percentage points.
 In addition, the company promises to send you $100 if you aren’t completely satisfied with the loan.

 Making the Right Decision